gabriwl165/python-web-framework/README.md

 + self.add(path, methods_handler)
 ```

-Since we don't have `self.router` anymore.

-In our `Server` class, let's extend it from our `Router`
+Since we no longer have `self.router`, let's extend our `Server` class from our `Router` class.

 ```python
 class Server(asyncio.Protocol, Router):
     # ...
 ```
-Now our class have all method inherited, it means, durying execution of `Server` if the method within `Router` is called, it can call a method from `Server` without any problem, since they're "mixed"
+Now that our class has inherited all methods, it means that during the execution of `Server`, if a method within `Router` is called, it can invoke a method from `Server` without any issues, since they're now integrated.

-But since our `Server` already has `__init__` method, `Router` cannot have the same method implemented, so we need to catch
+However, since our `Server` class already has an `__init__` method, the `Router` class cannot implement the same method.
-* self.mapping
-and add into the constructor from `Server`, that should look like this:
+Therefore, we need to capture `self.mapping` and add it to the constructor of `Server`, which should look like this:
 ```python
     def __init__(self, loop=None):
         self.mapping = {}